DamikaAlwis-Gif/IMS_mobile_application/README.md

-# IMS_mobile_application
+# The Inventory Managemnet System Mobile Application
-The mobile application of the Inventory Management system.
+## The frontend of the mobile application, developed using React Native